harrmitch/flatpak-docs/docs/available-runtimes.rst

 ==================

 This page provides information about available Flatpak runtimes.
-It is primarily intended as information for application developers and distributors.
+It is primarily intended for application developers and distributors.

-There are currently three main runtimes available: Freedesktop, GNOME and KDE.
-These are all hosted on `Flathub <https://flathub.org/>`_.
-Each runtime comes with the corresponding SDK for building, and extensions for specific uses.
+There are currently three main runtimes available: Freedesktop, GNOME, and KDE.
+These are hosted on `Flathub <https://flathub.org/>`_.
+Each runtime comes with a corresponding SDK for building and extensions for specific uses.

-What is mentioned here is just a high level look at the contents.
-To have up to date information simply install the runtime and open a shell inside of it (``flatpak run org.freedesktop.Sdk//23.08``) from there you can look around or use tools like ``pkg-config --list-all``.
-In the runtime shell you can also inspect ``/usr/manifest.json``, which lists the sources used to build it.
+This section only offers a broad overview of the contents.
+To get up-to-date information, install the runtime and open a shell inside of it (``flatpak run org.freedesktop.Sdk//23.08``).
+From there, you can look around or use tools like ``pkg-config --list-all``.
+You can also inspect ``/usr/manifest.json``, which lists the sources used to build it.

 Freedesktop
 -----------

-The Freedesktop runtime is the standard runtime that can be used for any application and contains a set of essential libraries and services, including D-Bus, GLib, Gtk3, PulseAudio, X11 and Wayland.
+The Freedesktop runtime is the standard runtime that can be used for any application.
+It includes a set of essential libraries and services, such as D-Bus, GLib, Gtk3, PulseAudio, X11, and Wayland.

 The Freedesktop runtime is maintained `here
 <https://gitlab.com/freedesktop-sdk/freedesktop-sdk/>`__ and has a website